Australia has a diverse climate, which differs considerably between the tropical north, the arid interior and the southern states.

 Of Tasmania’s diverse seasons, summer and autumn are ideal times to explore the island.
 On the dry, warm days in January and February, enjoy a beach swim as average temperature hover in the mid to high 20s.
 As the leaves change in March to May, mild days keep the temperatures in the mid to high teens.
 You’ll need a jumper in the evening.

 Winter brings icy Antarctic winds, dragging the temperature down toward zero overnight.
 Pack multiple warm layers.
 Spring sends temperatures back up to the mid teens, but the higher rainfall calls for a waterproof jacket.

-Adelaide, Australia’s driest capital city, is best enjoyed during summer and autumn.
+Adelaide is Australia’s driest capital city, and is best enjoyed during summer and autumn.
 From December to February, t-shirts and shorts are all you’ll need as temperatures average in the high 20s, but can peak in the high 30s and even low 40s.
 From March to May the days are milder, with temperatures in the high teens to low 20s.